samsonmaconi/EasyAttendance/README.md

 # Identification
+EasyAttendance by group 14:
-The project title, group members, and their Banner numbers.
+, and their Banner numbers.
 A contact email address.
 Information on how to access the Git repository where the code is located.

 # Project Summary
 One paragraph to describe your project.
 Your description should include the project concept and key features implemented.